 Fresh Water All the Time:

 Have you smell or taste anything odd in your water after a certain period of years?
-That’s because when you use tank-style water, the liquid stored in the tank tends to get rusted or grows scale inside of it.
-Whereas the tankless water heater always gives you odorless fresh water for your bathing, washing or drinking or whatever purposes you use it because the units inside it are designed to heat on demand and pass it to you rather than storing it for later usage.
+That’s because when you use tank-style water, the liquid stored in the tank tends to get rusted or grows the scale inside of it.
+Whereas the tankless water heater always gives you odorless fresh water for your bathing, washing, or drinking, or whatever purposes you use it because the units inside it are designed to heat on demand and pass it to you rather than storing it for later usage.

 Drawbacks of Tankless Water Heater

 The subtitle will give you a vibe of contradiction because you have read earlier that it is pocket-friendly.
-It, of course, saves money in the long term, but primarily, it will cost you more than a tank system water heater.
+Of course, it saves money in the long term, but primarily, it will cost you more than a tank system water heater.
 A tankless water heater will cost you 1200 $ minimum, where the cost of a standard traditional tankless water heater starts from 800 $.
 So, the initial expenses are the most significant disadvantages of a tankless water heater.

 If you live in an area where the water is hard, then you must install a water softener so that the tankless water heater doesn’t get pressurized.
 Such extra supplements for your heater can cost you some extra bucks.
-Sometimes you need to install a more extensive natural gas line, or your electric models may need additional circuits to supply the unit enough fuel.
+Sometimes you need to install a more extensive natural gas line, or your electric models may need additional circuits to supply the unit with enough fuel.
 These are just additional expenses for your pocket, which might not be required in cases of a tank system water heater.

 If your tankless water heater is a gas-fuelled one, that might emit a greenhouse in the environment.